ThatsVie/atlas-web_back_end/user_authentication_service/README.md

 <h1 align="center">User Pugthentication Service</h1>

+This project implements a user authentication service using Flask, focusing on key functionalities such as user registration, login, session management, and password reset.
+It covers essential authentication concepts, including hashing passwords, managing user sessions via cookies, and generating secure reset tokens.
+The project also includes end-to-end testing to ensure the system's reliability and security.

+## Background Context
 This project focuses on building a custom user authentication system for a Flask-based web application.
 While it's common in the industry to use frameworks such as [Flask-User](https://flask-user.readthedocs.io/en/latest/), this project walks through the process of implementing an authentication mechanism from scratch for educational purposes.

 ## Resources